gtp1ok/Project-2/README.md

 Team Go-Green is using publicly available data sources to determine the penetration of electric vehicles (EV) and charging stations in each county in Washington.
 Our intent was to create a Mongo database of the EV and charging stations per county for future comparisons.

+Datasets used:

+1.  https://data.wa.gov/:  Data for the Electric Vehicle Title and Registration Activity for Washington state have been collected from the https://data.wa.gov/ site using API.
+SodaPy is used to collect Socrata Open Data API using API token which is saved in apikeys file.
+The obtained data is assigned to a Electric_vehicle_df dataframe in pandas.
+The required columns have been copied from the Electric_vehicle_df dataframe into new_EV_df dataframe.
+Then the new_EV_df is aggregated using function value_counts() and count().
+The count function checks whether the dataset has the same number of columns.
+The value_counts() function is used to determine the column element count for the specific task.

 Breakdown of Tasks:

 Extract: